 Pursuant to a credit agreement, Supplies Distributors is restricted from making any distributions to PFSweb if, after giving affect thereto, Supplies Distributors' would be in noncompliance with its financial covenants.
-Under the terms of its amended credit agreements, Supplies Distributors is restricted from paying annual cash dividends without the prior approval of its lenders (see Notes 4 and 5).
-Supplies Distributors has received lender approval to pay approximately \$0.9 million of dividends in 2015.
-Supplies Distributors paid dividends to PFSweb of \$1.8 million and \$1.5 million in 2014 and 2013, respectively.
+Supplies Distributors has received lender approval to pay approximately \$0.9 million of dividends in 2016.
+Supplies Distributors paid dividends to PFSweb of \$0.9 million, \$1.8 million and \$1.5 million in 2015, 2014 and 2013, respectively.